 Professor Steve Meshnick (UNC Gillings School of Global Public Health) was internationally recognized for his global work in understanding, preventing, and treating infectious diseases, particularly malaria and HIV/AIDS.
 Professor Meshnick was also instrumental to the creation of TriCEM and served in many roles within the organization, bringing incredible insight, energy, and inspiration to our community of scientists.
 To honor his contributions to TriCEM and specifically his dedication to graduate student training, we are proud to announce the Steve Meshnick Travel Award.

 This new Travel Award will support one student per year to present their research or learn new methods that advance their research.
 TriCEM Graduate Student Awardees with work in areas related to infectious disease, global health, or evolutionary perspectives in epidemiology are eligible to apply for the Steve Meshnick Travel Award.
-Funds may be used to attend a conference to present TriCEM-funded research, or to attend a workshop or other training opportunity that will advance TriCEM-funded research.
+Funds may be used to attend (virtually or in-person) a conference to present TriCEM-funded research, or to attend (virtually or in-person) a workshop or other training opportunity that will advance TriCEM-funded research.
 Award amounts are available up to $1500.

-To be eligible for this award, the applicant must be a current or previous TriCEM Graduate Student Award recipient, or a Spring 2021 cycle applicant*, with research relevant to infectious disease, global health, or epidemiology.
+To be eligible for this award, the applicant must be a current or previous TriCEM Graduate Student Award recipient, or a Fall 2021 cycle applicant*, with research relevant to infectious disease, global health, or epidemiology.
 The applicant must be a current graduate student at a TriCEM-affiliated institution (Duke, NC A&T, NCCU, NC State, and UNC-Chapel Hill).
 All awarded funds must be used prior to completion of the student’s degree.